 This time we walked along Marocchi Lane to Cavendish Street and Chatsworth Street. where you come across Mereny Lane.
 Don't forget to explore all the side bits and around corners.

-Make sure you detour to see the Laneway Gallery art at the end of Kaadadjiny Lane.
+Make sure you detour to see the Laneway Gallery art at the end of Kaadadjiny Lane featuring artwork by Drew Straker and Light boxes.

-If you didn't walk up Mary Street make a detour to walk under the trees and see the church (red line on map).
+Don't miss the Mary Street Mural by Robert Jenkins and if you didn't walk up Mary Street make a detour to walk under the trees and see Sacred Heart Church (red line on map).

 This loop trail, including a short walk in Hyde Park took us about an hour but was part of a longer walk taking in both sides of Beaufort Street finding the Mt Lawley Urban Art.